TKOSolutionsAssessment

 Downstream conversion offer

-Design and implementation support for the decision layer between data and action.
+Design and implementation support for the operating layer that turns workflow signals into governed next action.

 Investment